 We call multicolor light sources those light sources that cover a wide range of the wavelength spectrum (usually in the visible, but also in the UV or near IR) but its emission bandwidth can be reduced to only a few nanometers.
 There are different techniques to implement multicolor light sources and Iberoptics wants to introduce two very different ones:

-A) Multi-channel LED light source for fluorescence microscopy (NIJI, from Bluebox Optics): multi-channel LED light source with 7+1 UV-VIS-NIR channels, compatible with the best-known microscope brands (Nikon, Leica, Olympus, Zeiss).
+a) Niji: multi-channel LED light source for fluorescence microscopy (Bluebox Optics): multi-channel LED light source with 7+1 UV-VIS-NIR channels, compatible with the best-known microscope brands (Nikon, Leica, Olympus, Zeiss).
 The BBO-Niji light source from Bluebox Optics integrates several LED light channels in a single frame, with a single output but that can be controlled independently (ON/OFF and power).
 Its modular design and price make it affordable for almost any application

 REPLACE YOUR OLD GAS LAMP WITH NIJI MULTICANAL LED SOURCE!

 Applications: any fluorescence microscopy (live cell imaging, optogenetics ...)

 b) Hyperchromator: tunable light source (plasma light source + monochromator): monochromator coupled to a plasma source with ultra-broad emission pumped by laser.
 Emission from 190 nm to 2500 nm with a spectral bandwidth between 1-10 nm (FWHM) and up to 500 μW of output power in 6 nm bandwidth and 400 μm fiber output.